paulovanzo/sistemas-embarcados/README.md

 ![Made with Excalidraw](/image.png "System Design")

-You will need Docker and Docker Compose to run the project, and ensure that ports 15672, 5672, and 3000 are available on your computer.
+You will need Bash, Docker and Docker Compose to run the project, and ensure that ports 15672, 1883, and 3000 are available on your computer.

 Refer to the [Docker Installation Documentation](https://docs.docker.com/get-started/get-docker/) for instructions.